andriykrefer/keypirinha-myip/README.md

   final path would look like `C:\Users\%USERNAME%\AppData\Roaming\Keypirinha\InstalledPackages`)

 ## Usage

-Open Keypirinha and type 'ip' or 'IP'.
-Your local and public IP will appear on Keypirinha's catalog.
+Open Keypirinha and type 'ip' or 'my ip'.
+Your local iPv4 and public IPv4 and IPv6 will appear on Keypirinha's catalog.
 Press `ENTER` to copy.

-## Change Log
-### v1.0
-* Released
+When your network settings change, you can press `ENTER` on any "My IP" item to refresh the IP addresses.

+## Differences from MyIP

+MyIpExtended is a fork from MyIP.
+Its main changes are:

+- Add IPv4 and IPv6 items (original chooses one automatically)
+- Manual refresh.
+Original refreshes everytime you type "ip".
+MyIpExtended only refreshes when you press `ENTER` on an item, rebuild its catalog or it detects a network change.
+- New item description ("My IP" in the place of "Your IP")

 ## License
 This package is distributed under the terms of the MIT license.

-## Credits
+## Attribution
-The icon used in this plugin was provided by [icons8](https://icons8.com)
+Networking icon created by [Corner Pixel - Flaticon](https://www.flaticon.com/free-icons/networking)